o2r-project/o2r-meta/README.md

 Explanation of the switches:

 + `-i` <INPUT_DIR> : required starting path for recursive search for parsable files.
-+ `-m` <MAPPING_FILE> : required path to a json mapping file that holds translation instructions for the metadata mappings. #TBD: mapping json schema.
++ `-m` <MAPPING_FILE> : required path to a json mapping file that holds translation instructions for the metadata mappings.
 + `-s`: option to print out results to console.
 This switch is mutually exclusive with `-o`.
-At least one of them must be given
+At least one of them must be given.
 + `-o` <OUTPUT_DIR> : required output path, where data should be saved.
 If the directory does not exist, it will be created on runtime.
 This switch is mutually exclusive with `-s`.
 At least one of them must be given.

+Governing JSON-Schema for the mapping files: _TBD_

 #(3) Validator tool: